tamnguyenbbt/dom-util/README.md

  * Each method in dom-util often goes in 3 overloads.
 For instance, getWebElementExactMatch, getWebElement, getWebElementBestEffort.
  * The **ExactMatch** overload compares the text with case sensitive and equals and trimming all the tabs and spaces.
  * The normal overload tries the exact matching first and if fails it tries the case sensitive and containing and trimming all the tabs and spaces.
- * The **BestEffort** overload tries to find the element similar to what the normal overload does but even multiple anchors found, it will tries hard as well.
-Non best effort overloads will throws 'AmbiguousAnchorElementsException' when multiple anchors found.
+ * The **BestEffort** overload tries to find the element similar to what the normal overload does but even when multiple anchors have been found, it will tries hard as well.
+Non best effort overloads will throw 'AmbiguousAnchorElementsException' when multiple anchors have been found.
  * If you want to further control the options, use the overloads having parameter ElementInfo where you can specify the search condition combinations of your choice.
- * There are overloads such as findElement**WithTwoAnchors** as well for the convenient.
+ * There are overloads such as findElement**WithTwoAnchors** as well for the convenience.
 It can be used where a web page has a label (parent anchor) and then another label underneath (anchor) and then the web element you want to find.
 For instance, it can be used for a question then 2 radio buttons with labels 'Yes' and 'No'.

 ## Examples: